beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 configured to serve the OpenStack dashboard.
 The script also sets the ``httpd`` service to start automatically during the system start up.
-Once the service is started, the dashboard will be available at ``http://localhost/dashboard``, where 'localhost' should be replaced by the public IP address of the gateway host for accessing the dashboard from the outside network.
+Once the service is started, the dashboard will be available at ``http://localhost/dashboard``, where ‘localhost’ should be replaced by the public IP address of the gateway host for accessing the dashboard from the outside network.